plone/documentation/about/contributing.rst

     Improves:

-    -  Style-guide about rst syntax
+    -  Style-guide about reST syntax

     Changes proposed in this pull request: Unified usage of '..code-block:: shell' as best practices

-Editing the documentation using git
+Editing The Documentation Using Git
 ===================================

 This is the recommended method of editing the documentation for